 - Three identical full-page (or at least fairly large) pictures of a familiar face (you can print out the image of Michelle Obama that we used, try printing head shots of celebrities from the Internet or find popular magazine covers suitable to your audience—pictures of a smiling person work exceptionally well; avoid photos with shadows around the mouth area)

-Poster board or cardboard for backing
+- Poster board or cardboard for backing

-Glue the first picture to a piece of poster board.
+- Glue the first picture to a piece of poster board.

-Cut the eyes and mouth from the second picture.
-Turn them upside down and glue them over the eyes and mouth of the third picture.
-(Note that you’ll probably need to cut out slightly larger rectangular areas so they neatly cover the features on the third picture.)
+- Turn these upside down and glue them over the eyes and mouth of the third picture.
+(Trim the cut outs as needed so they neatly cover the features on the third picture.)